 What Is a Balk in Baseball?
 Rules, Types, and Penalty

 A pitcher shuffles his feet on the mound, twitches toward first base, and suddenly the umpire is pointing and every runner trots up a base.
 No pitch was thrown, no ball was hit, yet the offense just gained ground.
 That is a balk, and it is one of the few rules in baseball that punishes a fake rather than an action.
+Like the dropped third strike, it is a situational rule that catches casual fans off guard.

 What a balk actually is